FUNCTION_NAME(arg1,arg2)

 )

-This filter function will return true when the boolean argument is false, and vice versa.
+This filter function will return true

-This function returns a boolean.
+This function returns a boolean

 NOT(argument)

-• argument: (boolean) the boolean argument to negate
+) the boolean argument to negate

 Typically, this argument is another function